1. Go to the section that has the topic you're interested in;

 We collect the personal information you provide to us when you purchase our products or visit our website.
 The categories of information we may collect include:

-- Personal Identifiers, including name, email address, postal address, telephone number, social security number, driver's license number, State ID card number, passport number, tax ID number, and military ID number
+- Personal Identifiers, including name, email address, postal address, telephone number, driver's license number, State ID card number, passport number, and online Identifiers

-- Commercial and Financial Information, including purchases and credit card or debit card number
+- Financial Information, including credit or debit card number

 We do not retain data for any longer than is necessary for the purposes described in this Policy.